armbian/documentation/docs/User-Guide_Getting-Started.md

 If the kernel was upgraded during this process you will be prompted to reboot at next login.

+# How to update u-boot?

+First you need to update packages described in a previous "How to update" step.
+Then run armbian-config utility, go to system settings and proceed to:

+**"Install" "Install to/update boot loader"** -> **Install/Update the bootloader on SD/eMMC**

 # How to adjust hardware features?

 [Use Armbian configuration utility](User-Guide_Armbian-Config.md).